jasonumiker/modern-auth-cognito/README.md

 In order to authorioze users you need to have a directory of valid ones to compare those requests against.
 Cognito has the following options:

 * It has a built-in user directory so you can simply store and manage your user details, including passwords, right in the Cognito User Pool.
 This is the default.
 * It allows the optional use of external 'social' identity providers (IdPs) via OAUTH v2 such as Facebook, Google and Amazon.
-In this case Cognito delegates authentication to/via these providers.
+In this case Cognito delegates authentication of particular user(s) to these provider(s).
 * It allows the optional use of SAML federation to identity providers (IdPs) such as a Microsoft Active Directory or Azure AD.
-In this case it delegates authentication to/via these providers.
+In this case it delegates authentication of particular user(s) to these provider(s).

 You can even leverage any/all of three options together to give your users options as to whether to use their social identities, their corporate identities or create a new application-specific one if you choose.